You are $75 away from free shipping

 Sorry, you must log in to save an item.

 It’s official: Eyebrows are in.
 This is one beauty trend that isn’t going to die anytime soon, which means it’s about time you learned how to achieve gorgeous arches on your own.
-You may not think that eyebrow makeup is the easiest to apply—sometimes it can be as challenging as liquid eyeliner—but it’s well worth taking the time to learn how when you consider the transformative ability of good-looking eyebrows.
+You may think that eyebrow makeup isn't the easiest to apply—sometimes it can be as challenging as liquid eyeliner—but it’s well worth taking the time to learn how when you consider the transformative ability of good-looking eyebrows.
 Seriously, the perfect pair of eyebrows can totally change your face!
 If you’re ready to learn how to use makeup on your eyebrows but don’t want to attempt anything too complicated, let us point you in the direction of an eyebrow mascara.
 You’re already an expert at applying regular ol’ mascara, and this isn’t much different.
-Brush it on and your eyebrows will look groomed instantly.
-We won’t even ask if that sounds appealing—we know it does!
-You can find out how to use our best eyebrow mascara in three different ways below.
-Plus, stick around for a helpful guide on using other eyebrow makeup.
+Brush it on and your eyebrows will look full and groomed—instantly.
+Find out how to use eyebrow mascara below.